If you have difficulty accessing these files, please visit web accessibility.

 Some products fall into unexpected categories; for example, ice-cream is deemed to be a non-prescribed good rather than a dairy product.

 These steps are set out in more detail in this guide:

 Step 1: Identify whether your product requires government certification

 See the Non-prescribed goods section of this guideline for what constitutes a non-prescribed good.
-If you are unsure if your product is a non-prescribed good,
+If you are unsure if your product is a non-prescribed good, email the department.

 Australian export legislation allows the Department of Agriculture and Water Resources to issue government certification for the export of non-prescribed goods (under Order 8.05 of the Export Control (Prescribed Goods – General) Order 2005).
 This certification is based on importing country requirements.
 Where a country has no requirement for a government issued certificate at the point of import, the department will not be involved.
 However, if an importing country needs a government issued certificate to accompany non-prescribed goods exported from Australia, the department can issue certification to facilitate the export.

 Step 2: Identify what importing country requirements need to be met